 Employment Contract type

-- For service of more than 1 year and less than 3 years, EOS is 21 days basic salary for every year of service, however, the employee will be entitled to 1/3 of the EOS,
+Limited-Term Contract | - For service of more than 1 year and less than 5 years, EOS is 21 days basic salary for every year of service, - For service exceeding 5 years, EOS is 30 days basic salary for every year of service, always provided that the total gratuity does not exceed the wage of two years | - The employee is entitled to EOS only if he exceeded 5 years of service |

 Aside from the above, it is to be mentioned that EOS is calculated and payable pro-rata for periods that constitute fractions of a year.
 For instance, if an employee has worked 1 year, four months and 16 days and his service is terminated by the Employer, then the end of service will be calculated as 21 days for the first year and pro-rata (fraction) for the four months and 16 days of service.